 Jacob and Katharina’s only son Johann Peter had five children who grew to adulthood.
 The two youngest sons went to America a little more than a decade after their father died.
 Nicholas was the first to go after requesting permission to emigrate on 18 July 1865.
 His younger brother Paul applied on 29 May 1867 saying he would be able to live with his brother who was already in America.
 Paul was underage and had to have permission from three persons from his paternal and three persons from his maternal family.
 His application to emigrate was approved however, I have found no evidence he went or lived in America.

-His older brother Nicholas fought in the Civil War, enlisting in Petersburg, Virginia, with Capt.
+His older brother Nicholas who came to America a few months after the end of the Civil War enlisted in the U.S. Army in Petersburg, Virginia, with Capt.
 Nicodemus on Valentine’s Day 1866.
 He was 24 years old, a 5-foot 4-inch wagon maker with brown eyes, light hair.
 He was discharged three years later in Winchester, Virginia when his service expired.
 Less than two weeks later, on 27 February 1869, he married Johanna C. Schroeder, a widow with a six years old daughter.
 Nicholas, his wife, and step-daughter lived in Bloomery, Hampshire County, West Virginia in 1870.
 By 1880 they had settled in Dunbar, Fayette County, Pennsylvania.
 There were no children in their household, the 16 years old step-daughter was married and living in the area.
 Nicholas died in 1899 leaving his widow Johanna who lived with her daughter, son-in-law, and two granddaughters.
 Johanna died in 1909.

-When Nicholas, a German and veteran of the American Civil War, died the connection to America for this family ended.
+When Nicholas died the connection to America for this family ended.
 There may be some who would question this as the step-daughter’s death certificate suggests Nicholas Walsche was her father.
 Her mother is listed as Joana Roth which would have been her first married name and the surname of Ernestine’s father, John P. Roth.

 Ernestine’s death certificate shows she was born in Baltimore, Maryland.
 Her obituary, below, gives White Front, Virginia.
 In the 1870 to 1940 census listings found for her, she was born in Maryland except in 1940 which has Pennsylvania.
 It is not the place of her birth which is important.
 She was born in 1863 in America and Nicholas did not apply to emigrate to America until 1865.